 A vibration felt through the center floor of the vehicle can be caused by driveshaft flex discs, which crack and shred, causing excessive driveshaft movement.
 Not repairing these can cause damage to the driveshaft center support bearing, or, in the worst case scenario, damage to the transmission or differential.

-Drive Train Affected: Automatic Transmission
+Drive Train affected: Automatic Transmission

 vibration from center of car new transmission fitted under warranty

-2010 Mercedes-Benz C300, 43,500 mi, Visitor
+2010 Mercedes-Benz C300 43,500 mi, Visitor

 Very load vibrating sound.